Lejaperrone/newsweek-challenge/README.md

 ## Technologies Used

 - **Backend**: NestJS, TypeORM, SQLite
-- **Frontend**: NextJS
+- **Frontend**: NextJS, TailwindCSS

 ## Project Structure

 The repository is divided into two main folders:

-- `front`: Contains the source code for the project's frontend.
+- `front`: Contains the source code for the frontend.
-- `back`: Contains the source code for the project's backend.
+- `back`: Contains the source code for the backend.

 ## Prerequisites